Generic selectors

 The club is highly ambitious and believes it can operationalise the new stadium by 2030.
 If this goal is achieved, the new Manchester United stadium will become the largest football stadium in the United Kingdom, surpassing Wembley.
 Regarding capacity, it will rank second in European football, only behind Camp Nou.

 There is also an expansion on the way at Villa Park.
-The club are going to add 7,000 seats to the North Stand at the stadium, which will take the overall capacity to over 50,000.
+The club are expected to add 7,000 seats to the North Stand at the stadium, which will take the overall capacity to over 50,000.
 Consequently, this will alter the dynamics of this list, meaning the Premier League will have ten stadiums with a capacity exceeding 50,000, including Bramley-Moore Dock and the upcoming Stamford Bridge expansion.

 Other fun facts relating to these football grounds